-Overbury Farms is a sheep and arable farm set on the historic Cotswold slopes of Bredon Hill in Worcestershire.
+Overbury Farms is a sheep and arable farm set on the historic Cotswold slopes of Bredon Hill on the Worcestershire Gloucestershire borders.

-Overbury Farms is on the Overbury Estate which has been in the same family for over 250 years.
+Overbury Farms is part of the Overbury Estate which has been in the same family for over 250 years.
 Covering 1,538 hectares, it surrounds the picturesque villages of Overbury and Conderton.

 New & Old